Aurelio Gonzales Jr.: Personal life

-Gonzales was married to Elizabeth Panlilio until her death at the 2017 Resorts World Manila attack on June 2, 2017.
-He later married My-my Mercado.
-Together, they have named Aurelio III, Aurelio Brenz (incumbent Vice Mayor of San Fernando, Pampanga and named after Bren Guiao), Aurelio Michaeline, Michael Aurelio and Alyssa Michaela (incumbent Representative from Pampanga's 3rd district).
+Gonzales was married to Elizabeth Mendiola Panlilio until her death at the 2017 Resorts World Manila attack on June 2, 2017.
+Their only child named Aurelio Brenz (incumbent Vice Mayor of San Fernando, Pampanga and named after Bren Guiao).

-Gonzales later married his second wife, Michaeline "My-My" Mercado.
+Gonzales later married his second wife, Michaeline "My-My" de Guzman Mercado.
 Mercado is currently serving as a member in the Pampanga Provincial Board for the 3rd district since 2025.
+Together, they have children named Aurelio III, Aurelio Michaeline, Michael Aurelio and Alyssa Michaela (incumbent Representative from Pampanga's 3rd district).

+Electoral history

+Electoral history of Aurelio Gonzales Jr.